Wall Street Breakfast: What Moved Markets This Week

 Stocks finished the week higher, despite some selling during the last hour on Thursday.
 The Dow rose 3.3% for the week and the S&P 500 climbed 4.0% to mark the biggest weekly gain since June 5.
 The week was capped with off with a strong jobs report as the U.S. economy created 4.8M jobs in June and the unemployment rate fell to 11.1% from 13.3% in May.
 Oil wrapped up the week with a 5% gain, making up for the loss of 4% seen last week and keeping prices above $40/bbl.
 Gold futures were about flat for the week, easing off from the $1,800 level that was topped on Tuesday for the first time since 2011.

-"The next frontier is global pressure," said organizers of the "Stop Hate for Profit" campaign against Facebook (NASDAQ:FB), emboldening regulators in Europe to take a harder stance on the social media giant.
-Since the campaign launched on June 17, more than 160 companies, including Coca-Cola (NYSE:KO), Starbucks (NASDAQ:SBUX), Unilever (UN, UL) and Verizon (NYSE:VZ), pledged to stop buying Facebook ads for the month of July, and some have gone even further.
+"The next frontier is global pressure," said organizers of the "Stop Hate for Profit" campaign against Facebook (FB), emboldening regulators in Europe to take a harder stance on the social media giant.
+Since the campaign launched on June 17, more than 160 companies, including Coca-Cola (KO), Starbucks (SBUX), Unilever (UN, UL) and Verizon (VZ), pledged to stop buying Facebook ads for the month of July, and some have gone even further.
 What does the campaign want from Facebook?
 Solutions include a separate moderation process to help users who are targeted by racism, more transparency on how many incidents of hate speech are reported and to stop generating ad revenue from harmful content.

 Go deeper: Big Tech to testify on Capitol Hill.